AI Slop is Killing Online Communities

 Key Takeaways

-• The core problem is asymmetric effort: AI slop takes seconds to produce but forces readers and reviewers to spend real time to reject it.
+• The core problem is asymmetric effort: producing AI slop takes seconds; readers bear the full cost of identifying and discarding it.

 Hacker News Comment Review